leafo/pgmoon/README.md

 ![test](https://github.com/leafo/pgmoon/workflows/test/badge.svg)

-> **Note!** Are you using the latest version of OpenResty?
+> **Note:** Have you updated from an older version of OpenResty?
 You must update to
-> pgmoon 1.12 or above, due to a change in Lua pattern compatibility, any query
+> pgmoon 1.12 or above, due to a change in Lua pattern compatibility to avoid incorrect
-> that returns affected number of rows will return the expected value.
+> results from queries that return affected rows.

 pgmoon is a PostgreSQL client library written in pure Lua (MoonScript).